 We all know babies should go on their backs to sleep, to guard against cot death, or sudden infant death syndrome (SIDS), to give it its proper name.
 Since the Back to Sleep campaign was launched in the 1990s, SIDS rates have dropped an amazing 81% in the UK.
-This great public health success story has, however, meant babies spending most of their times on their backs, in their cots, bouncy chairs and car seats.
+This great public health success story has, however, meant babies spending most of their time on their backs, in their cots, bouncy chairs, and car seats.
 As a result, an increasing number are showing some delay in reaching certain physical milestones.

-For example, estimates say nearly half of babies under 12 months develop a degree of positional plagiocephaly - aka 'flat head syndrome' - a flattened spot, either on one side or the back of the head.
+For example, estimates say nearly half of the babies under 12 months develop a degree of positional plagiocephaly - aka 'flat head syndrome' - a flattened spot, either on one side or the back of the head.
 It's nothing to fret about in the vast majority of cases: it won't cause pressure on their brain or affect their development in the long run.
 But still, though it might only be cosmetic, most parents would rather avoid it.
 Another potential side-effect of back sleeping is torticollis: neck stiffness that makes it hard or painful for your baby to turn their head.

 So THAT'S why your health visitor has got such a bee in their bonnet about getting into a good tummy time routine.
 It doesn't just prevent (and treat) both flat heads and stiff necks.
 It builds up your baby's shoulders and back and strengthens and lengthens their core and their hip flexors.
-It helps them open up their hands, increases their gross motor and visual skills, including depth perception, plus it's great for their whole vestibular system (the sensory network that tells them where their body is in space).
+It helps them open up their hands and increases their gross motor and visual skills, including depth perception, plus it's great for their whole vestibular system (the sensory network that tells them where their body is in space).